Primary Care Expert Series 2026

 • Dr. Bruce Forster, MSc, MD, FRCPC

-Musculoskeletal Radiologist; Professor of Radiology, University of British Colombia; Lead Radiologist, International Olympic Commission Medical and Scientific Committee
+Musculoskeletal Radiologist; Professor of Radiology, University of British Columbia; Lead Radiologist, International Olympic Commission Medical and Scientific Committee

 • Dr. Elana Thau, BHSc, MD, FRCPC